pinojs/pino/docs/api.md

 For integration purposes with ecosystem and third party libraries `pino.symbols` exposes the symbols used to hold non-public state and methods on the logger instance.

-Access to the symbols allows logger state to be adjusted, and methods to be overriden or proxied for performant integration where necessary.
+Access to the symbols allows logger state to be adjusted, and methods to be overridden or proxied for performant integration where necessary.

 The `pino.symbols` object is intended for library implementers and shouldn't be utilized